abstract-open-solutions/djc.recipe/djc/recipe/README.txt

     A list of supported languages in the form ``code Fullname``, for example ``en-us English (US)``.
 Defaults to unset.

+mail-backend
+    The mail backend to use.
+Defaults to ``django.core.mail.backends.smtp.EmailBackend``.

+mail-filepath
+    The directory to use if the file mail backend is used [#]_.

 smtp-host
     The SMTP host to use when sending mail.
-Defaults to ``localhost``.
+Defaults to unset.

 smtp-port
     The SMTP server port.
-Defaults to 25.
+Defaults to unset.

 smtp-user
     The username to use to connect to the SMTP server.
 Defaults to unset.